Spoiler-Free Review of “The Beauty” on Hulu: Nip/Tuck meets The Substance

 Images courtesy of Hulu

-I hope you enjoyed the review and feel free to post your own thoughts and theories on Saint X in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on Self Reliance in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,